 Since artificial intelligence (AI) allow modeling of nonlinear cases, it have turned into a very popular and useful tool for solving many different problems such as pattern recognition, machine translation, anomaly detection, decision making, computer vision and many other.
 It allows to use artificial intelligence algorithms such as neural networks in many areas.
-Below, in this article we will describe applications of AI based Natural Language Processing (NLP).
+Below, in this article we will describe applications of AI-based NLP solutions.

 Natural Language Processing (NLP) applications

 Natural Language Processing is a suit of techniques and algorithms that give computers the ability to read, understand and derive meaning from the human languages.
 The challenge with NLP is that computers are built to understand programming languages, which are explicit and highly structured, while natural language is anything but explicit and it’s structure is often not so rigid.
 Due to those factors, it has always been difficult for machines to grasp the context of natural language.
-Creating elaborate sets of rules that was started in 1950s could only work for narrow problems and with limited success.
-But with the help of Machine Learning computers can now cope with the uncertainty of human language.
+Moreover, creating elaborate sets of rules that was started in 1950s could only work for narrow problems and with limited success.
+But with the help of data science consulting company, computers can now cope with the uncertainty of human language.